monadicsystems/monadicsystems.github.io/post2.md

 To get an idea for why named routes are beneficial, let's imagine we are web devlopers for a local pet store:

 - We have a handler for the route `/petstore/reptile/snake` that returns a page of all our snakes on sale
-- We have a special sale for snakes this week, so the manager wants a hyperlink to the `/petstore/reptile/snake` page on our homepage
+- We have a special sale for snakes this week, so our manager wants a hyperlink to the `/petstore/reptile/snake` page on our homepage
-- We add the hyperlink `<a href="/petstore/reptile/snek">CUTE SNAKES FOR SALE</a>` to our homepage HTML template
+- We add the hyperlink `<a href="/petstore/reptile/snek">SNAKES FOR SALE</a>` to our homepage HTML template
 - We deploy the new version of the website and wait for the money from selling large amounts of pet snakes to roll in

 Unfortunately, we find out next week that the hyperlink we added was misspelled and snake sales were lower than expected.
 The manager of the pet store isn't happy.

 This is where named routes come in.
 They push the burden of making sure URLs are spelled correctly on to the computer.
-We do this by assigning our route definitions to identifiers that can be used in our HTML templates or redirects.
+We do this by assigning our route definitions to identifiers that can be used in our HTML templates or redirect statements.
 When we refer to the identifier in our code, the correct URL for the route it was assigned is automatically generated.
-If we misspell the named route's identifier, the computer will be able let us know with an error like
-`Couldn't find variable misspelledVariableName`.
+If we misspell the named route's identifier, the computer will be able let us know with an error like `Couldn't find variable misspelledVariableName`.

-Here's an example of named routes in Laravel:
+Here's an example of a named route in Laravel.

 ```php
 Route::get('/petstore/reptile/snake', function () {